 The Instant Pot electric pressure cooker makes chicken cacciatore a snap to fix and cook, and it tastes as if it simmered for hours.

 Chicken cacciatore (pollo alla cacciatora) is an Italian dish prepared "hunter-style" with tomatoes, onions, and bell peppers.
-The rustic dish frequently includes wine, mushrooms, and a variety of herbs as well.
+The rustic chicken and pasta dish frequently includes wine, mushrooms, and a variety of herbs as well.
 The chicken and rich sauce are typically served with hot cooked pasta or rustic, crusty bread.

 The Instant Pot makes this version quickly without sacrificing flavor.
 Serve the chicken and sauce with pasta, garlic bread, and a simple tossed salad for a satisfying, comforting family meal.
 The bold red sauce calls for red wine, such as Sangiovese or a fine Italian Chianti.